Apple strudel

-Apple strudel (Apfelstrudel; štrúdl; Yiddish: שטרודל) is a traditional Viennese strudel, a popular pastry in Austria, Switzerland, Bavaria, the Czech Republic, Slovakia, Northern Italy, Slovenia, Croatia, Bosnia-Herzegovina and other countries in Europe that once belonged to the Austro-Hungarian Empire (1867–1918).
+Apple strudel (Apfelstrudel; štrúdl) is a traditional Viennese strudel, a popular pastry in Austria, Switzerland, Bavaria, the Czech Republic, Slovakia, Northern Italy, Slovenia, Croatia, Bosnia-Herzegovina and other countries in Europe that once belonged to the Austro-Hungarian Empire (1867–1918).

 Name

 Strudel, a German word, derives from the Middle High German word for "swirl", "whirlpool" or "eddy".

-The apple strudel variant is called strudel di mele in Italian, strudel jabłkowy in Polish, jablečný štrúdl in Czech, strudel cu mere in Romanian, jabolčni zavitek in Slovenian, štrudla od jabuka or savijača s jabukama in Croatian,almásrétes in Hungarian, strudel da mëiles in Ladin and Apfelstrudel in German.
+The apple strudel variant is called strudel di mele in Italian, strudel jabłkowy in Polish, jablečný štrúdl in Czech, strudel cu mere in Romanian, jabolčni zavitek in Slovenian, štrudla od jabuka or savijača s jabukama in Croatian, almásrétes in Hungarian, strudel da mëiles in Ladin and Apfelstrudel in German.

 History

 The oldest known strudel recipe is from 1697, a handwritten recipe housed at the Wienbibliothek im Rathaus.

 Whether as a sweet or savory layered pastry with a filling inside, the strudel gained popularity in the 18th century through the Habsburg Empire (1278–1780).
 Austrian cuisine was formed and influenced by the cuisines of many different peoples during the centuries of the Austrian Habsburg Empire's expansion.
 Strudel is related to the Ottoman Empire's pastry baklava, which came to Austria from Turkish via Hungarian cuisine.

 Strudel is most often associated with the Austrian cuisine but is also a traditional pastry in the whole area formerly belonging to the Austro-Hungarian empire.
 In these countries, apple strudel is the most widely known strudel.
 Apple strudel is considered to be the national dish of Austria along with Wiener Schnitzel and Tafelspitz.

 Strudel (in Yiddish, שטרודל, pron. shtrudl) is also associated with Ashkenazi Jewish cuisine, particularly of German, Swiss, and Austrian Ashkenazi Jews.
 Apple and raisin filling is popular among Jews.

 German and Austrian immigrants in the 19th century took the dish to southern Brazil, where it can be found in most bakeries.
 It usually keeps its original German name, Apfelstrudel, but - less often - is translated to "Strudel de Maçã" (Apple Strudel) or "Folheado de Maçã" (Apple Puff).